You do a ton of curling stuff 24-7… day in and day out… year after year!

 In fall 2009, Karrys re-launched his weekly curling column for the Toronto Sun and Sun Media after a decade-long layoff.
-And in another blast from the past, he has resumed consulting duties on Men With Brooms: the TV adaptation.
+And in another blast from the past, he resumed consulting duties for the pilot episode of Men With Brooms: the TV adaptation.

 The Guy and the Prime Minister in Moncton

 Karrys still volunteers, too.
-He supports the Canadian Spinal Research Organization, in support of their Shoot For A Cure Curling campaign; KidSport Ontario, and the Canadian Olympic Foundation and also currently serves on the board of directors for Olympians Canada (Ontario Chapter) and the Toronto Curling Association.
+He supports the Canadian Spinal Research Organization’s Shoot For A Cure Curling campaign, KidSport Ontario, the Canadian Olympic Foundation and also currently serves on the board of directors for Olympians Canada (Ontario Chapter) and the Toronto Curling Association.